Blog>Cost Guides>How much does it cost to add a plug socket?

 The problem is these options aren’t always safe, can overload the circuits, can cause tripping hazards and increase the risk of a fire.
 You may also have old and dangerous sockets that need replacing (such as those identified during an electrical safety check).

-To solve these problems, and ensure you have access to power where you need it, installing new plug sockets is the ideal solution.
+To solve these problems, and make sure you have access to power where you need it, installing new plug sockets is the ideal solution.
 It’s also the next step you’ll need if building an extension, creating a home office, or changing a room’s layout.

-Adding a plug socket to a room costs less than the risk of fire damage, and is easily worth it for the added convenience and safety benefits.
+Adding a plug socket to a room is worth it for the added convenience and safety benefits.

 Chat to Xpress Electrical about your sockets